 Halogen and other commonly used incandescent bulbs produce UV and infrared light and heat.
 The harm this can cause to delicate artworks is significant.
 UV and infrared light are not found in LED lighting which makes it a much safer option, provides improved light distribution for your artwork, and means increased energy savings and lower costs for you.

 Choosing the right LEDs

 A professional art lighting company, such as TM lighting, can provide specific guidance on choosing the right LED to best showcase your artwork and give the richest definition.
-A poor quality LED won’t highlight the nuances and details of your painting in the same way that an LED which reproduces 100 per cent of the colour spectrum will.
+Poor quality LEDs won’t highlight the nuances and details of your painting in the same way that an LED which reproduces 100 per cent of the colour spectrum will.